Pilot (Lost): Part 1

 Jack Shephard awakens disoriented in a jungle, and follows a yellow Labrador retriever through the bamboo.
-He emerges on a beach, confronted by the wreckage of Oceanic Flight 815, a plane he was on that was travelling from Sydney to Los Angeles.
+He emerges on a beach, confronted by the wreckage of Oceanic Flight 815, a plane he was on that was traveling from Sydney to Los Angeles.
 A surgeon, Jack administers medical aid to several survivors, assisting the pregnant Claire Littleton and giving CPR to an unconscious Rose Nadler.
 After the initial shock passes, Jack retreats to a quiet area to tend to his own injuries.
 He notices Kate Austen and asks her for assistance suturing a wound on his back.

 Sayid Jarrah organizes a clean-up group, while Hurley salvages food from the plane's galley and distributes them to survivors.
 Shannon Rutherford refuses chocolate offered by her stepbrother Boone Carlyle, believing rescue is imminent.
 A Korean man, Jin-Soo Kwon, tells his wife Sun that she should remain close to him at all times.
 After night falls, the survivors hear loud roaring noises and crashing trees in the jungle.

 The following morning, Jack and Kate set out to retrieve the plane's transceiver from its front section, which landed in the jungle.
 They are accompanied by Charlie Pace.
 The trio find it leaning against a tree, forcing them to climb up to reach the cockpit.
 Charlie disappears into the bathroom while Jack and Kate awaken the concussed pilot.
-He tells that the plane lost radio contact six hours after takeoff, whereupon it turned back for Fiji and hit wake turbulence.
+He tells them that the plane lost radio contact six hours after takeoff, whereupon it turned back for Fiji and hit wake turbulence.
 He estimates that they were a thousand miles off course before the crash, meaning that any rescuers would be looking in the wrong place.
 He tries using the transceiver, but cannot get a signal.

 Suddenly the strange roaring noise is heard again, and the pilot is seized by something outside the plane, prompting the trio to grab the transceiver and flee.
 During the escape, Charlie falls and Jack returns to help him while a terrified Kate runs on.
 After the unseen monster leaves, the three reunite and discover the pilot's mangled body suspended in a treetop.